payamardeshirzad/MyFirstForum/README.md

 # MyFirstForum
-Almost EndUser Developing is finished
-Actually this is a free Open-source Forum site, which I'm going to Complete gradually.
+This is just an Open-source Forum site, which I'm going to Complete gradually.